library(skimr)

 Create a variable that combines the severity items into one scale

 Instead of considering each severity item separately, we might have an interest in combining them to form a composite score.
 One common method for this is to take the average of the items.
 Let’s form a severity scale that takes the average of the 4 severity items.
-The article here shows a variety of ways to perform row-wise operations (i.e., averaging or summing across rows of your data frame) — I’ll demonstrate a straightforward way to accomplish this below using rowMeans() and pick().
+This article shows a variety of ways to perform row-wise operations (i.e., averaging or summing across rows of your data frame) — I’ll demonstrate a straightforward way to accomplish this below using two helpful functions: rowMeans() and pick().

 nsduh_2019_scale <-